-When you bring up the Market America business opportunity, the most important question you should be prepared for is, “What is it?”
+When you bring up the UnFranchise® Business opportunity, the most important question you should be prepared for is, “What is it?” or “What do you do?”
 Knowing this in advance, you can prepare your answer before you are asked the question.
 You need to develop and practice a two-minute answer to those questions.
 This is your personal “two-minute commercial.”
 It should end with a closing statement and question such as, “I have another appointment right now, so may I have your name and number, and I’ll call you about this later?”
 Refer to examples of a “two-minute commercial” and the answer to “What is it” in the corresponding sections of this manual.

-It is extremely important that you develop your own personalized two-minute commercial and answer to “What is it?” before you begin approaching people.
-Ask your sponsor or upline Executive Coordinator for assistance and advice, if necessary.
+It is extremely important that you develop your own personalized two-minute commercial and answer to “What is it?” or “What do you do?” before you begin approaching people.
+Ask your sponsor or upline Senior Business Partner for assistance and advice, if necessary.
 Be sure to write your comment down and keep it handy when talking to people.